axllent/mailpit-website/content/docs/usage/_index.md

 Within the web UI, multiple messages can be selected while holding down the `Ctrl` or `Shift` button and clicking on messages.
 The selected messages can then all be marked as red/unread or deleted.

-Tag filtering (assuming you have tagged messages) can also be toggled to filter by more than one tag by holding down the `Ctrl` button and clicking on the tags listed on the left.
+Tag filtering (assuming you have tagged messages) can also be toggled to filter by more than one tag by holding down the `Ctrl`/`Cmd` button and clicking on the tags listed on the left.

 {{% toc usage %}}